-I’m always on the look out for unusual, quirky films that challenge the viewer.
-Ben Wheatley is the kind of director that seems abide by this principle, so I have a deep appreciation for his work.
+I’m always on the lookout for unusual, quirky films that challenge the viewer.
+Ben Wheatley is the kind of director that abides by this principle, so I have a deep appreciation for his work.
 He’s not the most widely-known director, but he has produced a number of good indie films, so I highly recommend checking out his movies.
 While Sightseers lacks the same intrigue as Wheatley’s previous effort Kill List, it is still a memorable and highly confident piece of work.

 Quoted: “If the caravan’s rockin’, don’t come a-knockin'”